-The claims data used to develop the baseline costs consisted of claims incurred during the period from January 1, 2021 through December 31, 2021.
-These claims were used to develop the expected claims that will be incurred in the year beginning January 1, 2023 and ending December 31, 2023.
-Therefore, the claims need to be increased by trend.
-The medical trend rates used to project the claims forward to CY2023 were 5.00% before 2022, 7.35% for non-Medicare retirees in 2022, and 8.75% for Medicare retirees in 2022.
-The pharmacy trend rates used to project the claims forward to CY2023 were 8.00% before 2022.
+The claims data used to develop the baseline costs consisted of claims incurred during the period from January 1, 2021 through December 31, 2022.
+These claims were increased by trend to develop the expected claims that will be incurred in the year beginning January 1, 2024 and ending December 31, 2024.